d2l-ai/d2l-vi/chapter_appendix_math/geometry-linear-algebric-ops_vn.md

 * Dot products define the notion of angle to arbitrarily high-dimensional spaces.
 -->

-* Tích vô hướng định nghĩa khái niệm góc trong không gian đa chiều bất kì.
+* Tích vô hướng định nghĩa khái niệm góc trong không gian đa chiều bất kỳ.

 <!--
 * Hyperplanes are high-dimensional generalizations of lines and planes.
 They can be used to define decision planes that are often used as the last step in a classification task.